mikeball/pure/README.md

  :range [2 5] }  ;; must be between 2 and 5

 {:type :email
- :required true ;; param must not be nil or blank, and valid format :required false };; param may be nil/blank or if supplied a valid format
+ :required true  ;; param must not be nil or blank, and valid format :required false ;; param may be nil/blank or if supplied a valid format :custom my-fn } ;; a function that is passed the parameter & returns error string on failure, nil if ok.

 ```